Cloud Spend: The Cloud FinOps Driver

 Key capabilities of FinOps 2.0 include:

-Visibility, automation, and tailored scalability are essential to supporting and improving your organization’s FinOps strategy.
+Automated, real time cost optimization is essential to supporting and improving your organization’s FinOps strategy.
 Your enterprise’s legacy monitoring tools can’t handle the constant tuning of cloud infrastructure, applications, and processes.
-To effectively manage your cloud spend and avoid cloud bill shock, your organization requires more than just traditional cloud cost monitoring.
+To effectively manage your cloud application spend and avoid cloud bill shock, your organization requires more than just traditional cloud cost monitoring.

 Kubernetes, in particular, delivers operations teams unparalleled control and automation.
 It aids in on-prem-to-cloud migration and is rapidly becoming essential for cloud performance.
 By 2025, more than 75% of global organizations will be running containerized applications in production, significantly increasing from fewer than 35% in 2019.